-What is a Rural Training Program?
+What is a Rural Track Program?

-Our Family Medicine rural training program is designed to give residents an in-depth experience practicing medicine in a rural setting, and our mission is to train physicians with an interest in meeting the health care needs in underserved rural communities.
+Our Family Medicine rural track program is designed to give residents an in-depth experience practicing medicine in a rural setting, and our mission is to train physicians with an interest in meeting the health care needs in underserved rural communities.

-A rural training program is a separately-accredited residency that works with an existing ‘urban’ residency program.
+A rural track program is a separately-accredited residency that works with an existing ‘urban’ residency program.
 Residents spend greater than 50% of their time on clinical rotations and didactic experiences at rural training sites.
 Like many rural training programs, our program is structured in a 1-2 format, with residents spending their first year in an urban hospital, doing clinical rotations and continuity clinic with residents in our partner urban program.
 Following the first year of training, our residents spend their second and third years training in rural hospitals and family medicine clinics.

 Partners